benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

             "worlds":

              # "world"= the name used in the hub/ command.  "port" = its value, corresponding to the local port. "desc" is the world's meta description that fits this sentence: ` Go to "".`.  `worlds` and `help` are reserved (do not use them for world names).
+These names can also be used to drive the world change confirmation message, even if you are using your own player.connect() plugin.

                 {